inno-devops-labs/S25-core-course-labs/app_python/README.md

 3. Run the container (regular):

     ```bash
-    docker run -p 8000:8000 -t moscow-time-app
+    docker run -p 8000:8000 -v ./visits:/app/visits -t moscow-time-app
     ```

    Or run the distroless container:

     ```bash
-    docker run -p 8000:8000 -t moscow-time-app-distroless
+    docker run -p 8000:8000 -v ./visits:/app/visits -t moscow-time-app-distroless
     ```

 ## Usage

-- Open your web browser and navigate to `http://localhost:8000`.
+- Open your web browser and navigate to `http://localhost:8000`
-- The application displays the current time in Moscow.
+- The application displays the current time in Moscow
-- The time is updated automatically when the page is refreshed.
+- The time is updated automatically when the page is refreshed
+- Visit `http://localhost:8000/visits` to see the total number of visits
+- The visit counter persists between application restarts via the visits file

 ![Moscow Time App](usage.png)